illinoistech-itm/jhajek/itm-303/syllabus/syllabus.md

 Lab Assignment: There will be 13 lab assignments
-Final Project: The will be a final project detailed and presented during the final exam period
+Final Project: The will be a final project detailed and presented during the final exam period Final Exam: Will be an oral exam related to weekly review questions

 ### Grading